Real-time malware process detection and automated process killing: Related Work

 Both Sun et al. \cite{fastSlow2017} and Yuan \cite{yuan2017phd} propose two-stage models to address the need for lightweight computation.
 The first stage comprises a lightweight ML model such as a Random Forest to alert suspicious processes, the second being a deep learning model which is more accurate but more computationally intensive to run.
-Two-stage models, as Sun et al. \cite{fastSlow2017} note, can get stuck in an infinite loop of analysis in which the first model flags a process as suspicious but the second model deems it benign and this labelling continues repeatedly.
-This paper proposes using a distilled lightweight model trained on the outputs of an accurate but computationally intensive model to reduce computational complexity and potentially improve detection accuracy.
+Two-stage models, as Sun et al. \cite{fastSlow2017} note, can get stuck in an infinite loop of analysis in which the first model flags a process as suspicious but the second model deems it benign and this labelling cycle continues repeatedly.
+Furthermore, if the first model of the two is prone to false negatives, malware will never be passed to the second model for deeper analysis.